Due to COVID-19, BeachReach can only provide electronic articles. Physical/print items are only available through CSU+ interlibrary loan at this time.

 - For help with access, go to the Library Circulation Desk or call them at 562-985-5512.

 CSU+ accesses libraries across all 23 CSU campuses.
 Use this service for books and media items.
 You can request items from CSU+ directly from the item's listing in OneSearch.
-LINK+ is used for requesting books, media, conference proceedings, and theses/dissertations.

 Can I request anything through BeachReach?
 Are there materials that cannot be requested?